 We have been a democratic, progressive institution since 1883, when a donation from local benefactor Mary Ann Baxter helped to form University College, Dundee (the forerunner of today's University) and committed the college to equal access to education for women.
 We continue to embrace these principles of inclusion and equality to this day.
 From the students' association - voted top in Scotland - to the University Court, we take pride in fairness and accessibility.

 At the University of Dundee, your voice counts.
 Dundee University Students' Association is a hugely engaged partner and there's student representation at virtually every level, making the whole University highly responsive to your concerns and priorities.

-Voted number one in Scotland for student experience six years running, and with the country's best university Student Union, Dundee has some of the happiest undergraduates anywhere.
+University of the Year for Student Satisfaction 2020, and with the country's best university Student Union, Dundee has some of the happiest undergraduates anywhere.
 And with exceptional employment rates, our graduates and alumni are pretty satisfied too.